NielCutter/website_demo/FIREBASE_SETUP.md

 4. Choose a location (closest to your users)
 5. Click "Enable"

-## Step 3: Get Your Firebase Config
+## Step 2: (Optional) Override Firebase Config

+If you want to use a different Firebase project:

 1. Go to Project Settings (gear icon)
 2. Scroll down to "Your apps"
 3. Click the web icon (`</>`) to add a web app
-4. Register your app (name it "New Culture Trends")
-5. Copy the `firebaseConfig` object
+4. Copy the `firebaseConfig` object

-## Step 4: Set Up Environment Variables

-1. Create a `.env` file in the project root (copy from `.env.example`)
+5. Create a `.env` file in the project root (copy from `.env.example`)
-2. Add your Firebase config values:
+6. Paste your values:

 ```env
 VITE_FIREBASE_API_KEY=your-api-key-here